sogeti-esec-lab/HomePlugPWN/README.md

 - PBKDF1.py: hashes the DAK or NMK passhrase using the PBKDF1
 - quickKODAK.py: performs a KODAK bruteforce on powerline
 - plcmon.py: enables 'Sniffer mode' and uses Sniffer Indicate packet to retrieve CCos MAC address
+- PIBdump.py: dumps your entire PLC configure (PIB) into a file
+- patchPIB.py: patch arbitrary bytes of your PLC, or a field between bytes 0x0-0x400 (see the details of ModulePIB conditions in the Scapy layer).

 ## Efficient remote attack quick guide